 If you’ve browsed my blog at all, you know it’s a bit eclectic.
 There’s some personal stuff, a bit of work-related content, and a whole lot of books.
 If you’d like to connect with me professionally, I’m on LinkedIn.
 If you’re just after an overview of what I’ve done/ am doing, you’ve come to the right place!

-I’m currently working as the NSW Premier’s Programs Officer (Reading and Spelling), which is a slight expansion of the role I held from 2018 to April 2021 – Premier’s Reading Challenge Officer.
-It’s the best job in the world.
-My role includes:
+My PhD research builds on this also, examining the impact of Premier’s Reading Challenge programs on student reading engagement and literacy achievement.
+(Sensing a theme here?)
+My most recent role prior to my move to Perth in late 2022 was as the NSW Premier’s Programs Officer (Reading and Spelling), a slight expansion of the role I held from 2018 to April 2021 – Premier’s Reading Challenge Officer.
+It was one of the best jobs in the world, and included:

 - supporting PRC coordinators to implement the PRC in their schools

 - evaluating potential additions to the PRC reading lists, and curating what is, I believe, the largest student reading list in Australian (if not the Southern Hemisphere … note to self, check that out!)

 - coordinating author and illustrator workshops and sessions to support student engagement in reading

 - Overseeing the planning and implementation of the Premier’s Spelling Bee